-- 1. For the purposes of this Convention, unless the context otherwise requires: - a) the term "Austria" means the Republic of Austria; - b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa, as an area within which South Africa may exercise sovereign rights or jurisdiction; - c) the term "person" includes an individual, a company and any other body of persons; - d) the term "company" means any body corporate or any entity which is treated as a body corporate for tax purposes; - e) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - f) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise which has its place of effective management in a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - g) the term "competent authority" means: - (i) in Austria: the Federal Minister of Finance or his authorised representative; - (ii) in South Africa: the Commissioner for Inland Revenue or his authorised representative; - h) the term "nationals" means all individuals having the citizenship of a Contracting State and all legal persons, partnerships, associations and other entities deriving their status as such from the laws in force in a Contracting State.
+- 1. For the purposes of this Convention, unless the context otherwise requires: - a) the term "Luxembourg" means the Grand Duchy of Luxembourg and, when used in a geographical sense, means the territory of the Grand Duchy of Luxembourg: - b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - c) the term "person" includes an individual, a company and any other body of persons which is treated as an entity for tax purposes; - d) the term "company" means any body corporate or any entity which is treated as a company or a body corporate for tax purposes; - e) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - f) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - g) the term "competent authority" means: - (i) in Luxembourg, the Minister of Finance or his authorized representative; - (ii) in South Africa, the Commissioner for Inland Revenue or his authorized representative; - h) the term "national" means: - (i) any individual possessing the nationality of a Contracting State; - (ii) any legal person, partnership or association deriving its status as such from the laws in force in a Contracting State.

-2. As regards the application of the Convention by a Contracting State any term not defined therein shall, unless the context otherwise requires, have the meaning which it has under the law of that State concerning the taxes to which the Convention applies.
+2. As regards the application of the Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning which it has at that time under the law of that State for the purposes of the taxes to which the Convention applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.